TAINAN – ENVIRONMENT & NATURE

 • Forests in Tainan臺南市文化中森林的角色

-• Try Hongyeh Park / Red Leaf Park in autumn for autumn colors among maples/poinsettias.
-Another option is to explore the hills around Tainan, possibly combining forested walking trails with visits to cultural sites.
+• Here are several options for visitors who are interested in exploring forests or near-forest ecological areas in Tainan: (i) Go to Taijiang National Park (especially the mangroves and wetlands) for a mix of forest-wetland scenery and birdlife; (ii) Visit Lin Feng Ying Cypress Forest to see scenic tree rows, especially in seasons when foliage changes; (iii) Try Hongyeh Park / Red Leaf Park in autumn for autumn colors among maples/poinsettias; and (iv) Another option is to explore the hills around Tainan, possibly combining forested walking trails with visits to cultural sites.

 • Jacana Ecological Education Park.
 Guantian District.
 A park focusing on birdlife; forested patches, wetlands.